 The nine-zip lining course each offers a different experience.
 The first ones are shorter and closer to the ground, warming you up as a newbie zipliner.
 As you move from one course to another, the lines get longer, faster, and higher.

 The popular zip lines are ‘The Hawks Nest’, ‘The Air Strike’, and ‘The Dual’.
 These courses include a fun game, some racing, and a little bit of trekking.

 9. Dine Out on Brazen Open Kitchen

-It’s not hard to find a restaurant that serves hearty meals in Dubuque.
+Finding a restaurant that serves hearty meals in Dubuque is not hard.
 But if you’re going to ask me for a recommendation, I only have one place in mind.
 And it’s the Brazen Open Kitchen.